MasakazuKadoshita/mcmc/README.md

 MCMC stands on communications of things in a machine language.
 MCMC does not require Internet Protocol, in this sense, MCMC is _not_ IoT.

-MCMC will contribute blockchain computing, for instance, MCMC will supply CPUPower to miners.
+MCMC will contribute blockchain computing, for instance, MCMC will supply CPUPower to miners, or cats and dogs weared devices and coils might be suppliers.
 Then MCMC will be designed for the purpose of the application.
 Considering its application, MCMC will pay attention to the security against any and all attack.